lewismj/tiki_scala/docs/src/main/tut/datastructures/adjacencylist.md

 # AdjacencyList

 `AdjacencyList` associates each vertex in the graph with the collection of its neighboring vertices.
 Internally this is represented as a pair of maps (the graph and its reverse).
+As implied by the method names, structures using this for undirected graphs should construct the `AdjacencyList` with the reverse graph. _This may change in a later version_.

 The functions provided are: